-Original Article: PDF OnlyPathoanatomy and Pathophysiology of Nerve Root CompressionRYDEVIK, BJÖRN MD*; BROWN, MARK D. MD†; LUNDBORG, GÖRAN MD‡ Author Information *From the Department of Orthopaedic Surgery 1, Sahlgren Hospital, and the Laboratory of Experimental Biology, Department of Anatomy, University of Lund, Sweden †Department of Orthopaedics and Rehabilitation, University of Miami, Miami, Florida ‡Department of Orthopaedics, University of Lund, Sweden Spine: January 1984 - Volume 9 - Issue 1 - p 7-15 Buy Abstract The anatomy and physiology of the nerve root complex in the lumbar spine are reviewed, with special reference to the effects of mechanical deformation of nerve roots in association with intervertebral disc herniation and spinal stenosis.
+Original Article: PDF OnlyPathoanatomy and Pathophysiology of Nerve Root CompressionRYDEVIK, BJÖRN MD*; BROWN, MARK D. MD†; LUNDBORG, GÖRAN MD‡ Author Information *From the Department of Orthopaedic Surgery 1, Sahlgren Hospital, and the Laboratory of Experimental Biology, Department of Anatomy, University of Lund, Sweden †Department of Orthopaedics and Rehabilitation, University of Miami, Miami, Florida ‡Department of Orthopaedics, University of Lund, Sweden Spine 9(1):p 7-15, January 1984.
+Buy Abstract The anatomy and physiology of the nerve root complex in the lumbar spine are reviewed, with special reference to the effects of mechanical deformation of nerve roots in association with intervertebral disc herniation and spinal stenosis.
 Biomechanical aspects of nerve root deformation induced by compression are discussed.
 The functional changes induced by compression can be caused by mechanical nerve fiber deformation but also may be a consequence of changes in nerve root microcirculation, leading to ischemia and formation of intraneural edema.
 Nerve root compression can, by different neurophysiologlc mechanisms, induce motor weakness and altered sensibility or pain.
 Intraneural edema and demyelination seem to be critical factors for the production of pain in association with nerve root compression. © Lippincott-Raven Publishers.